cambridge-collection/cudl-viewer-ui/README.md

 [Webpack](http://webpack.github.io/) is used to compile the various js and css files into bundles.

+# Maven version

+This project requires at least maven 3.1, which isn't available in Ubuntu 14.04 LTS (but is on newer versions).
+On 14.04 either [install it manually](https://maven.apache.org/download.cgi), or add a 3rd party apt repo such as [this PPA](https://launchpad.net/~andrei-pozolotin/+archive/ubuntu/maven3).

 # Quickstart

 Simply edit a file and then run `$ mvn install`.